wppbav/bavapi-sdk-python/docs/usage/basic.md

 ### Pagination

+!!! info "Read more in the [API documentation](https://developer.wppbav.com/docs/2.x/pagination)"

 All requests to the Fount are "paginated", meaning that one must request and receive from the server one page at a time. `bavapi` then combines all responses into one data table.

 While the default value for `bavapi` is 100, it is possible to set a custom number of `per_page` elements for each request: